 Part 1 – Information & Preparation

-Perdure UMC is a three-component urethane modified cementitious flooring system designed to protect concrete substrates from chemical corrosion, abrasion, impact and thermal shock.
-Cementitious polyurethane flooring systems are suitable for food processing areas, production areas, bottling plants, commercial kitchens, pharmaceutical plants, sanitize/wash areas and chemical processing areas.
+Perdure UMC is a three-component urethane concrete flooring system designed to protect concrete substrates from chemical corrosion, abrasion, impact and thermal shock.
+Urethane Concrete flooring systems are suitable for food processing areas, production areas, bottling plants, commercial kitchens, pharmaceutical plants, sanitize/wash areas and chemical processing areas.

 The application of sealer is not required with Perdure UMC-SL, unless specified for cleaning or aesthetic purposes or for additional chemical resistance.
-A prime coat of Perdure UMC-CO is recommended with Perdure UMC-SL to reduce the potential for outgassing craters/holes.
+A prime coat of Perdure UMC SC is recommended with Perdure UMC-SL to reduce the potential for out gassing craters/holes.
 The wearing surface for Perdure UMC-SL is smooth and easily cleaned under most process conditions.
 No priming is required for Perdure UMC-TG, a pigmented sealer is required.

 Surface Preparation is the most critical portion of any successful resinous flooring system application.
 All substrates must be properly prepared as outlined in Technical-Bulletin-1.pdf.
 Specific attention should be paid to the following: